-To illustrate, Mercer et al.'s (2022) study on English teachers' attitudes and experiences regarding teaching environmental issues found that many considered integrating sustainability into ELT as optional, rather than a moral or ethical duty.
-Data were gathered using an international online survey of over 90 English teachers and in-depth interviews with five.
-Moreover, the study revealed systemic challenges, including a lack of formal training on teaching environmental issues and limited resources for sustainability education.
-To overcome these obstacles, Mercer et al. (2022) advocate for further research and practice in environmental education within ELT, emphasizing that language teaching, like all education, has a responsibility to address sustainability and contribute to a more sustainable society (UNESCO, 2005).
+Mercer et al. (2022) conducted an international online survey of over 90 English teachers and interviewed five in depth.
+The study found that many teachers still consider integrating sustainability into ELT as optional, rather than a moral or ethical duty.
+It also highlighted challenges, including a lack of formal training on teaching environmental issues and limited resources for sustainability education.
+Despite these obstacles, Mercer et al. (2022) advocate for further research and practice in environmental education within ELT, emphasizing that language teaching, like all education, has a responsibility to address sustainability, and contribute to a more sustainable society (UNESCO, 2005).

+This study aims to further explore the practices of environmental sustainability integration in language teacher education, recognizing its potential and importance.
+The study builds on empirical evidence demonstrating the flexibility of ELT teacher education in integrating climate change education (Silvhiany et al., 2023).
 However, research in this area remains limited.
 The aforementioned studies primarily focused on methods for incorporating sustainability concepts into ELT teacher education.
-While a more recent study by Silvhiany et al. (2023) successfully revealed ways to improve future English teachers' awareness of climate change, it failed to provide crucial insights into their current perspectives on climate change and their ideas for ELT instructional strategies related to the topic.
+A more recent study by Silvhiany et al. (2023) successfully revealed ways to improve future English teachers' awareness of climate change but failed to provide crucial insights into their current perspectives on climate change and their ideas for ELT instructional strategies related to the topic.
 Consequently, there remains a gap in understanding future English teachers' knowledge of climate change and its integration into their teaching practices.
-Hence, the current study aimed to further explore the practices of environmental sustainability integration into English language teacher education, recognizing its potential and importance.
-The study built on empirical evidence demonstrating the flexibility of ELT teacher education in integrating climate change education (Silvhiany et al., 2023).

-Addressing this knowledge gap is essential in understanding the current level of comprehension among future English teachers regarding climate change crises.
-It also provides a pathway for anticipating their willingness to address climate change challenges in their future ELT classrooms.
+Addressing this knowledge gap is essential to illuminate the current level of comprehension among future English teachers regarding climate change crises.
+It also provides a pathway to understanding their willingness to address climate change challenges in their future ELT classrooms.
 This information on understanding and willingness can help policymakers in English teacher education institutions evaluate and reflect on their commitments and efforts to create future educators who are equipped to promote sustainability.
-Therefore, this study aimed to explore pre-service English teachers' perspectives on climate change and its integration into ELT, thereby addressing the existing gap in the research.
-The research questions of the current study are as follows:
+Therefore, this study aims to explore pre-service English teachers' perspectives on climate change and its integration into ELT, thereby addressing the existing gap in research.